hhromic/libe131/README.md

 See the examples sections to see how this data structure is used with libE131.

+### Framing Layer Options

+The library provides two convenience functions, `e131_get_option()` and `e131_set_option()` to manipulate the options flag in the Framing Layer of an E1.31 packet.
+The following is a description of the supported option constants:

+* `E131_OPT_TERMINATED`: the current packet is the last one in the stream.
+The receiver should stop processing further packets.
+* `E131_OPT_PREVIEW`: the data in the packet should be only used for preview purposes, e.g. console display, and not to drive live fixtures.

+See the examples sections to see how Framing Layer options are used with libE131.

 ### Packet Validation

 The library provides a convenience function, `e131_pkt_validate()`, to check if an E1.31 packet is valid to be processed by your application.
 This function returns a validation status from the `e131_error_t` enumeration.
 The following is a description of each available error constant: